 Monday 29th - Cooked breakfast and clean the barn.
 Drive to Jodrell Bank, have sandwiches to start with.
 Some of them enjoy the visit.
 We let them loose in the park and almost all of them get on the swing.
 Drive home via Leek, get back for 4:30pm.

 Sunday 16th Oct 2016.
 Kinder Extreme.

 I pick up the scouts from 5am, Marley, George, Nat and Matt B. Check in at Chapel at 6:30am.
 Start walking at 7:11am.
 The route has changed and we follow the Challenge walk for the first part.
 Heavy rain at Throstle Bank.
 Matt B drops out at Hayfield.
 We walk on up the Snake path and the weather improves.
 Enjoys William Clough a lot.
 George and Marley lag a bit, but are determined to make it.
 Up onto Kinder and round to the Downfall, loads of Mountain Rescue.
 George and Marley love the downfall and the brown water.
-About ten minutes later George falls and hurts his knee at about 2pm.
+About ten minutes later George falls and hurts his knee (or maybe his ankle) at about 2pm.
 Mountain Rescue attend and help him down to the Land drover at Edale Cross.
 Back to Chapel for 6pm.
 Matt W walks with Marley and Nat to the end.

 16th July 2016.
 Hulme End Expedition.